 Hallo, I’m Brian Jeffery, and this is my website and the website of my firm Tecla Editions.
 I’m a historian and editor of literature and music.
 I make professional editions and write books and articles, and I make them available here on this website.
-Here’s more about me, and here’s more about my firm Tecla Editions.
+Here’s more about me including recent articles, and here’s more about my firm Tecla Editions.

 “I must say that I love what you’re doing and long may it continue…!!
 I’ve seen Giuliani in a totally new light since buying his complete studies and the urtext of the sonata op 15.
 It’s also a real eye opener to have the urtext of the Sor studies and to have a proper look at them without Segovia stamping his personality all over them.. same with the Carcassi studies, great edition… music that I haven’t played in a long time, great for my students and really great for my technique” (Nick Marsh, New Zealand, April 2021)